briankassouf/vault-kubernetes-demo/4-deploy-sidecar.md

 template that first uses the Kubernetes backend to authenticate to Vault.
 It then writes secrets to a template file that is in a volume shared with the second container.
-Our example app is running in the second container and loads the template file then logs the secret from the template file.
+Our example app is running in the second container and loads the template file then logs the secret (don't log secrets in a real application!) from the template file.
 Consul template will keep the secret up to date and the vault token renewed.

 ### Build the sidecar example